 This accredited course is ideal if you aim to become a chartered surveyor working in the commercial property field, specialising in either the valuation or management of property, or if you would like to move into investment agency work.
-It provides detailed expertise and knowledge of property investment and appraisals within the context of a growing global agenda.
+It provides detailed knowledge of property investment and appraisals within the context of a growing sustainability and environmental agenda.

 Real estate is fundamental to everything we do; we need property to live in, work in, and for our leisure.
 It is an important commercial and industrial resource, but is also home to many national and international investment funds.
 You will be able to graduate from this course with the knowledge, skills and confidence to begin your career as a professional real estate manager, valuation surveyor, investment agent, or in another general practice specialisation.

-This degree carries full accreditation from the Royal Institution of Chartered Surveyors (RICS) under its university partnership scheme, ensuring the industry-relevance of what you learn.
+This degree carries full accreditation from the Royal Institution of Chartered Surveyors (RICS) under its university partnership scheme.

 Our Real Estate Management BSc(Hons) degree offer content specifically designed to give you an advantage in the workplace.
 Today's employers are seeking graduates who are work-ready as well as academically qualified.
 Our Professional Readiness Programme aims to prepare you for the real world of work and to develop the skills and ways of working that are current in professional life.
 Through activities such as field trips in the UK and overseas, a range of research projects and professional qualifications, you will aim to complement, enhance and apply your academic learning.
 Your practical knowledge, professional skills and attractiveness to future employers may all benefit as a result.
 The four-term programme includes key skills such as: